farshidrayhancv/topdon_streamer/README.md

 # TC001 Plus Dual Camera Interface

-A Linux solution for simultaneous thermal and RGB camera access from TC001 Plus thermal camera systems.
+A UNOFICCIAL Linux solution for simultaneous thermal and RGB camera access from TC001 Plus thermal camera systems at 25hz.

 ## The Problem